Flash3388/Offseason-2024/README.md

 The swerve has a tendency to drive to the side during y/x axes motion.
 Likely caused by swerve configuration and robot chassis weight distribution. fix.

+#### Field Oriented-Drive

+Using odometery and current alliance, implement a field-oriented drive for the swerve.
+This drive mode should be the default during the competition but may be replaced with a press of a button to normal drive when wanted.

 #### Pathplanner

 Add support for pathplanner use.